 Most commissioners require that advocates hold or are working towards the Qualification in Independent Advocacy (QIA) so once in post it is very likely that you will need to complete it.

-If you are currently working as an advocate and already hold the qualification, you can expand your knowledge and practice competence by completing any of the standalone specialist units available.
-You can also continue your professional development by arranging for you and your colleagues (6-12 per day) to receive bespoke, in-house CPD training on many topics relating to advocacy (see Our Courses).
+You can continue your professional development by arranging for you and your colleagues (6-12 per day) to receive bespoke, in-house CPD training on many topics relating to advocacy (see Our Courses).

 Please feel free to Contact Us with any questions you have or to discuss any bespoke training needs.